GrayHatter/gr.ht/content/posts/consent-is-required.md

 ## Consent

-I almost feel bad for the above.
+I almost feel bad about the above.
 It does seem to imply I'm blaming sr.ht here for failing to obtain consent.
 But that's entirely inaccurate.
 Source hut is playing fair.
 Showing the splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the